 - melted dairy-free chocolate

-Other healthy chocolate desserts you may enjoy:
+Other chocolate desserts you’ll love:

 This Vegan Chocolate Mousse from Eat at Our Table.
 It’s rich and smooth and looks incredibly delicious!